rbergen/pcbasic/README.md

 >
 >    On Linux/MacOS: `./pc-basic`
 >
 > To allow the use of the graphical interface with smooth fonts on Windows, I've created a ZIP file that contains the SDL2 and SDL2_gfx libraries for 32-bit and 64-bit versions of Windows.
 It can be downloaded using [this link](https://rbergen.home.xs4all.nl/pcbasic-libs.zip).
 The contents of the ZIP file should be unpacked into the "main" PC-BASIC directory, that being the one you changed into in step 2.
 As I don't own a computer running MacOS, I have not been able to include MacOS libraries in the ZIP file.
 >
+> ### Documentation ###
+>
+> The documentation for the `disable-writes` configuration or command-line option is embedded in the documentation that was generated in step 3 of [Installation and use](#installation-and-use) and can then be found in the file `PC-BASIC_documentation.html` in the `doc` directory.
+>
 > ### Maintenance policy (or at least, intent) ###
 >